01Lower Your Office Space Costs

 03Barter for Business Goods and Services

 Bartering has been used for millennia as a way for people to exchange goods and services.
 If your business has excess capacity, why not put it to use by bartering for some other product or service you have a need for?

-Some years back I had a rental property with a tenant who was a painter by trade.
-During a slow period in his business, we made an agreement that he would paint the interior and exterior of the building in exchange for rent.
-It worked out very well - I got the property painted and kept a great tenant and he saved money on his rent.
+Some years back a rental manager had a rental property with a tenant who was a painter by trade.
+During a slow period in his business, they made an agreement that he would paint the interior and exterior of the building in exchange for rent.
+It worked out very well — the manager got the property painted and kept a great tenant and the tenant saved money on his rent.

 Perhaps you are a web designer which a sore neck from spending all day in front of the computer.
 Pick up the phone or check online — there may be a physiotherapist or chiropractor willing to exchange services for some web design work.

 Check online for bartering opportunities in your area — Craigslist has a "barter" section which in addition to goods-for-goods trades has service-for-service barters such as exchanging auto body work for flooring installation.